rangl-labs/netzerotc/random_agent_submission/README.md

 - `test_container.py`, a script which tests locally that `agent.py` works in a container
 - the files necessary to submit an agent to the competition platform

+Before submitting your agent to the competition:

+- Replace `agent.py` with your agent.
+Ensure that any supporting files needed by your agent are also in this folder
+- Create an account at the [RangL competition platform](https://challenges.rangl.org) (one per team)
+- Log in to the platform and go to Pathways to net zero -> Participate to create a team
+- Go to Submit

 Install the dependencies:

 ```shell